The math most sellers never see

 How Commission Structures Work

-Traditionally, total commission has been approximately 5-6% of the sale price, commonly split between the listing agent (approximately 2-3%) and the buyer’s agent (approximately 2-3%).
-Since the 2024 NAR settlement, these are negotiated separately, and sellers have more flexibility in how they structure compensation.
+Traditionally, the listing fee a seller controls has run an example 2-3% of the sale price, and buyer-agent compensation has run a similar amount negotiated separately.
+Since the 2024 NAR settlement, the two are set independently, and sellers have more flexibility in how they structure compensation.

 On a $500,000 home, that traditional structure may look like this: